Skip to main content

 (i) Watching for changes to "./path/to/binary.wasm"

-Invite coordinator or other local nodes to participate in the context
+Invite other local nodes to participate in the context

 Terminal

-cargo run -p meroctl -- --node-name coordinator --home data context join --context-id contextId
+cargo run -p meroctl -- --node-name node2 --home data context join --context-id contextId

 Output